whylabs/whylabs-docs/docs/whylogs-api/whylogs/app/config.md

 Parameters
 ----------
 project : str
 Project associated with this whylogs session pipeline : str
 Name of the associated data pipeline writers : list
-    A list of `WriterConfig` objects defining writer outputs verbose : bool, default=False
+A list of `WriterConfig` objects defining writer outputs metadata : MetadataConfig
+A MetadataConfiguration object.
+If none, will replace with default. verbose : bool, default=False
 Output verbosity
-with_rotation_time: str, default = None, to rotate profiles with time, takes values of overall rotation interval,
-        &quot;s&quot; for seconds
+with_rotation_time: str, default = None, to rotate profiles with time, takes values of overall rotation interval, &quot;s&quot; for seconds
 &quot;m&quot; for minutes
 &quot;h&quot; for hours
 &quot;d&quot; for days

 cache_size: int default =1, sets how many dataprofiles to cache in logger during rotation